kubeshop/testkube/docs/docs/articles/install/reference-architectures.md

 ## Testkube On-Prem Federated

-Testkube On-Prem has the control plane and a single agent within the same namespace.
+Testkube On-Prem has the control plane in one namespace with multiple agents in other namespaces or clusters.
 You will create an environment for each of your clusters.
 To deploy this you will want to look at [installing with Helm][deploy-with-helm] for the control plane and [deploying an agent][deploy-agent] for the agents.

 ![Deployment with federated agents](../../img/architecture-federated.jpeg)